julik/pasaporte/README.txt

 ==Profiles

-Pasaporte allows the user to have a simple passport page, which lists hist interests and maybe even sports his picture (do NOT think of goatse).
-The page is provided only if the user tells that he wants to.
+Pasaporte allows the user to have a simple passport page, where some info can be placed for people who follow the OpenID profile URL.
+Sharing the information si entirelly optional.

 ==The all-id